Kean2110/distributed-qml/README.md

 -server.py - The Server class, instantiated by app_server
 -config.yaml files - Default config for the project.
 If no configs are provided in as console args or the app is run with "netqasm simulate", this config is used
 -config/ - Contains the configs
--utils/ - Contains util files, like for plotting, logging, parsing the config files, etc -output/ - The output where the runs outputs are stored, such as the log, the plots, the checkpoints, a copy of the config
+-utils/ - Contains util files for plotting, logging, parsing the config files, etc -output/ - The output where the runs outputs are stored, such as the log, the plots, the checkpoints, a copy of the config